patr1c1a/python_programming_challenges_with_unit_tests/Readme.md

 You can skip a test category from executing by commenting out (using a leading #) the related line in the **run_tests.py** file.
 The line that needs to be commented will look like this:
 `suite.addTests(loader.loadTestsFromModule(tests.file_to_skip))`.

+The **ENG** folder contains a file called `proposed_solutions.md` which includes code that might be a solution for each one of the exercises.
+This doesn't imply those are the only or even the most efficient solutions.
+It's just example code that could be useful as a starting point in case you cannot solve any of the challenges.
+The file was created with `markdown` so that the code can be hidden from view, leaving only the function documentation visible, so you can select which function code you wish to see.
+This file should be opened with a program that renders `markdown` (a web browser, for example).

 ### How to write the code